 Do junior ISA savings impact benefits and Universal Credit?

 Saving for your children should be an option for everyone.
-Whether or not you claim benefits, you have a right to open a junior ISA (JISA) and give your children a head start.
+Whether or not you claim benefits, you have a right to open a junior ISA (JISA) and give your children a financial boost at the start of adulthood.

-However, families can access the advantages of JISAs for long-term savings without missing out on their benefits.
+Families can get the advantages of junior ISAs (JISAs) for long-term investing without missing out on means-tested benefits.
+Keep reading to find out more about your options.

 Article at a glance